andrewscwei/react-isomorphic-starter-kit/README.md

 2. Edit `README.md`
 3. Edit fields in `package.json`
 4. Edit fields in `src/app.conf.ts`
-5. Edit resources in `res/`, then ensure to replace the generated assets in the following places:
+5. Edit resources in `res/`, then ensure to replace the generated assets in `src/static/`
-    1. `src/ui/assets/meta/`
-    2. `src/static/`
 6. Edit files in `src/ui/components/` and `src/ui/pages/`
 7. Edit translations in `src/locales/`